RNLI archive and library

 Our Heritage Team based at our headquarters in Poole, Dorset, collect and care for historic objects and records in our archive, library and collections.

-In addition, dedicated heritage, museum and education volunteers across the UK and Republic of Ireland give their time to keep our stories of courage and innovation alive.
+In addition, dedicated heritage, museum and education volunteers across the UK and Ireland give their time to keep our stories of courage and innovation alive.

 Preserving our long and fascinating history ensures our story can be told for years to come, inspiring future generations of supporters and lifesavers.